cdornan/keystore/README.md

 while under lock and key.
 This is the problem that keystore is trying to solve: flexible, secure and well-typed deployment scripts.

-  * This module is written purely in Hakell and all of the cryptographic packages it relies upon are written in Haskell.
+  * This package is written purely in Haskell and all of the cryptographic packages it relies upon are written in Haskell.

   * It stores everything in a JSON format that has proven to be stable.
 We can can